sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/addelement.png' | prepend: site.baseurl }}" alt="Map" /></p>

-- **Add title item**
+- **Add Title Item**
  When you add this item, a text box with a title format will appear on your map.
 You can place the title box wherever you want and edit the style.

-- **Add text item**
+- **Add Text Item**
  Similar to titles, text boxes will give you control over the position of a block of text on your map.
 You can place text boxes anywhere in your visualization and edit them.

  For annotation, title, and text box overlays, double clicking an element allows you to change the content.
-Clicking on the element opens the overlay customization tool bar.
+Clicking on the element opens the overlay customization toolbar.
 From here, the text size, colors, fonts, alignment, and box properties can be tailored to fit your map.
 The toolbar also allows for additional actions with your overlays such as bringing a layer forward or backward, duplicating a layer, or deleting an element entirely.

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/edittext.png" alt="Text Edit Toolbar" /></p><br>

- - **Add annotation item**
+ - **Add Annotation Item**
  Annotations are text overlays linked to a coordinate and a zoom range.
 They allow users to explain and point to specific map elements.
 These overlays will remain fixed on a position on the map, and are excellent for annotating information, telling stories, or highlighting interesting information.

  Similar to the title and text overlays, clicking an annotation element brings up the customization toolbar.
 You will notcie that a **Zoom (min-max)** option has been added.
 This allows for dynamic annotations and zoom-dependent labeling of map items.

  <p class="wrap-border"><img src="/img/layout/cartodb-editor/annotation.png" alt="The toolbar" /></p><br>

-- **Add image item**
+- **Add Image Item**
  An image can give extra value to your visualization.
 You will only need to add the image link to the box and it will pop up on your map.
 You can edit the box style color, the position, and also change the width with the customization toolbar.

 ####Preview Map

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/canvas.png' | prepend: site.baseurl }}" alt="Map" /></p>

 We use our portable devices frequently to consume content, so there is a chance that many people will visit your maps using a mobile device.
 And that means a small screen in which not many elements will fit right.
-That's why we let you create responsive maps: you can design your map for desktop and mobile phones.
+That's why we let you create responsive maps: you can design your map for desktop and mobile devices.
 We offer two canvases so you can design your map for each type of screen.

 By default you are in Desktop view.
 If you switch to the Mobile view, you'll see that we crop the viewable area.
 If you include elements for the Desktop view, you'll see that they are not present when you switch to Mobile.
 You can create specific elements for this new view, and vice versa.